-With that said, here is our bumper guide to 20 of the most popular self-employment ideas, with tips on how to take those first steps…
+With that said, here are 20 popular self-employment ideas, with tips on how to take those first steps.

 Do you love being outside?
 Are you ready to grow a career that you’ll love?
 If yes, then it could be the right thyme to become a Gardener!
 People enjoy gardening for all sorts of reasons – some enjoy creating beautiful spaces, others use it for escapism, whilst some just enjoy being out in the fresh air surrounded by nature.
 Whatever you enjoy about it, the good news is that it’s a great activity to turn into a self-employment opportunity.